AI Data & Audit Log

 | Outcome | Result of the action: OK (completed successfully), Error (failed), or Aborted (cancelled by you or the system). |

 New entries are always appended.
 All columns except deleted_at are immutable after insert — existing records are never modified once written.
-This preserves a tamper-evident history of AI activity.
+This means the app cannot alter past entries (only soft-delete them or let the rotation cap remove oldest rows).
 Soft-deleting an entry (see below) sets the deleted_at timestamp and hides the entry from the view, but every other column remains unchanged.

 Accessing the Audit Log